sysdiglabs/charts/README.md

 > **_NOTE:_**  While merging a PR with squash&merge the `Extended Changelog` section must be manually added to the body or the workflow won't be able to process it.

 #### Manual Changelog

 Although not usually recommended it is possible to manually add a changelog entry, the ci does a simple grep in the `CHANGELOG.md` file and if the version being released is already present it will skip adding a new entry.

-#### - GithubAction Checks

-Make sure to comply with

-- `lint` checks, running
-    > $ make lint
-- `docs` autogeneration, based on `values.yaml`. this does only apply to charts with `README.tpl` templates (ex.: admission-controller)
-   > $ make docs

-To do this automatically, you can install [pre-commit](https://pre-commit.com/) plugin, configured in `/.pre-commit-config.yaml`, to automate this step, and validate/detect the issues when committing from your local.

 ### GithubPages / Documentation

 https://charts.sysdig.com is managed through GithubPages action.
 `.github/workflows/release.yml` will merge each `charts/*/README.md` into the `gh-pages` branch.

-#### - Add a new chart

-To add a new chart, create a directory inside _charts_ with it contents at _master_ branch.

-When you commit it, it will be picked up by the GitHub action, and if it contains a chart and version that doesn't already exist in the _charts repository_, a new release with the package for the chart will be published on the _GitHub repository_, and the list of all charts at `index.yaml` on _gh-pages_ branch will be updated on the _charts repository_.
-<br/><br/>

 ### Release